HD111995/jonasermert/README.md

 :calendar: In my free time, I love to cook, play guitar, soccer and video games 🎮

 ✨ I am eager to learn VueJS and AngularJS.
-In my code I pay attention to efficiency, effectiveness and readability
+In my code I pay attention to readability

 ⚡️ Fun facts: I'm a huge fan of Harry Potter; I always check a second time if I have really locked the door